 ◆ Established himself as a regular in the second half of the season

-In the second half of the season, he batted fourth for the first batting order since turning pro on July 30th against Rakuten Eagles.
-In his second at-bat in the fourth inning with one out and no runner on base and the score at 0-3, he hit his first professional Home Run, a 131 km/h ball on the 12th pitch thrown by Takayuki Kishi with three balls and two strike, into the left field rogue seats.
+In the second half of the season, on July 30 against Rakuten Eagles spot for the first time since turning pro.
+In his second at-bat in the 4th batting order with one out and no runner on base, with the score 0-3, he hit his first professional Home Run, a 131 km/h pitch thrown by Takayuki Kishi on a 3-ball, 2-strike, which landed in the left field lagoon stands.

-He hit his first professional Home Run, and after a game against Orix Buffaloes on August 10th, his batting average, which had temporarily dropped to the single digits, rose to .289 (67 At Bat 232 hit).
-Including his ability to handle inside pitches, it seemed like he had overcome one of the "pro barriers."
+He hit his first professional Home Run, and his batting average, which had temporarily dropped to the .100s, rose to .289 (67 At Bat 232 hit) after the game against Orix Buffaloes on August 10th.
+Including his ability to handle inside pitches, it seemed as though he had overcome one of the "professional barriers."

 Nishikawa thought for a moment and said, "Hmm," before analyzing himself, "I think I'm currently able to hit the balls I should be hitting, so there are times when I make a few mistakes, but when I make a mistake, I think the most important thing is how I reflect on my next turn at bat.I try to think about that carefully even during the game."